About this Calculator Museum

 people would donate me their old calculators.
 So if you want to

-see your old calculator on the web - I'm your man! :-)
+see your old calculator in this Calculator Museum - I’m your man! :-)

-Today producing a four function calculator is apparently extremely easy,
+Today producing a four function calculator is evidently quite easy, you

-you can buy a standard calculator for about $1.50.
-I've got the feeling
+can buy a standard calculator for about $1.50.
+I’ve got the feeling that

-that more work was put in the older calculators resulting in better
+more work was put in the older calculators resulting in better products

-products and peripherals.
-Today's super programmable calculators may
+and accompanying peripherals.
+Today’s super programmable calculators may

-have a abundance of functions and options, but also quite often stupid
+have a abundance of functions and options, but also are quite difficult to

-bugs, interface problems and omissions.
-However, the product expected
+use, have interface problems and other issues.
+Moreover, the product

-life-time of modern calculators is probably much shorter also.
-There are
+expected life-time of modern calculators is probably much shorter too.

 What do I collect?

-There are a lot of calculators in this world and I can't collect them
+There are a lot of calculators in this world and I can not collect them

 all.
 Therefore I've tried to find a subset that suits me.
 Therefore I've